 All natural gas supplied in Finland is imported from Russia.
 There are no natural gas production or storage facilities in Finland.
-The natural gas consumption in 2009 was 4.1 bcm.
-Gasum Oy has estimated that gas consumption will be about 4.3 bcm in 2010.
-Based on estimates given by the Ministry of Employment and the Economy natural gas consumption will increase to 5.2 bcm in year 2020 and stay same 5.2 bcm in year 2030.
+The natural gas consumption in 2010 was 4.7 bcm.
+Based on estimates given by the Ministry of Employment and the Economy natural gas consumption will increase to 5.2 bcm in year 2020 and stay on the same level up to 2030.
 The currently available import capacity from Russia is about 9,500 MW.
 Natural gas supply contract with Gazprom is valid until the end of 2025.
 Annual contract volume is up to about 6 bcm.